-PROSPECTUS
+PROSPECTUS FOR SWITZERLAND

-This Prospectus is dated 2 May 2023
+This consolidated Prospectus is dated 1 June 2023

 The Directors of VanEck ICAV whose names appear in the section entitled Directors of the ICAV of the Prospectus below accept responsibility for the information contained in this Prospectus and each relevant Supplement.
 To the best of the knowledge and belief of the Directors (who have taken all reasonable care to ensure such is the case), the information contained in this document is in accordance with the facts and does not omit anything likely to affect the import of such information.